aceace001/SE-Spring2022/README.md

-This time we combinde the frontend and backend together, and furthur development in more pages and their functionalities.
+This time we combine the frontend and backend together, and further development in more pages and their functionalities.
 Everything we worked on this time were ALL placed under "main-branch" default branch with clear history of committments.

 Everything for backend was placed under "BackEnd" folder, and everything for frontend was under "FrontEnd" folder.